 Although DREADDs are currently employed only in basic research, researchers hold high hopes for this new technology, as the results of pre-clinical studies in cellular and animal experiments are very promising.
 Scholars hope to be able to use these receptors not only for chronic pain, but also for treating diseases such as epilepsy, Parkinson’s or diabetes.

-Ruth Drdla-Schutting investigates the neuro-biological bases of chronic pain at the Center for Brain Research at the Medical University of Vienna.
+Personal details Ruth Drdla-Schutting investigates the neuro-biological bases of chronic pain at the Center for Brain Research at the Medical University of Vienna.
 From 2014 to 2015 she did research at the renowned Paris Descartes University within the context of an Erwin Schrödinger Fellowship funded by the FWF.